Super Bowl Sunday: Bear Creek Smokehouse has a recipe for you!

 Looking to make something other than wings this Super Bowl Sunday?

-Our friends over at Bear Creek Smokehouse has just the recipe for you.
+Our friends over at Bear Creek Smokehouse have just the recipe for you.

 Here's Robbie Shoults to show us how to make it.

 ...The Flood Warning continues for the following rivers in Louisiana...
 Bodcau Bayou At Bayou Bodcau Lake affecting Webster and Bossier Parishes.
 PRECAUTIONARY/PREPAREDNESS ACTIONS...
 Do not drive cars through flooded areas.
 Caution is urged when walking near riverbanks.
 Turn around, don't drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 A Flood Warning means that flooding is imminent or occurring.
 All interested parties should take necessary precautions immediately.
 For more hydrologic information, copy and paste the following website address into your favorite web browser URL bar: water.weather.gov/ahps2/index.php?wfo=shv ...The Flood Warning remains in effect...
-The Flood Warning continues for the Bodcau Bayou At Bayou Bodcau Lake. * Until further notice. * At 9:00 AM CST Monday the stage was 174.9 feet. * Flood stage is 172.0 feet. * Minor flooding is occurring and minor flooding is forecast. * Recent Activity...The maximum river stage in the 24 hours ending at 9:00 AM CST Monday was 175.3 feet. * Forecast...The river is expected to fall to 173.3 feet Saturday morning. &&
+The Flood Warning continues for the Bodcau Bayou At Bayou Bodcau Lake. * Until further notice. * At 6:00 PM CST Tuesday the stage was 174.3 feet. * Flood stage is 172.0 feet. * Minor flooding is occurring and minor flooding is forecast. * Recent Activity...The maximum river stage in the 24 hours ending at 6:00 PM CST Tuesday was 174.7 feet. * Forecast...The river is expected to fall to 172.5 feet Sunday evening. &&

 Sorry, there are no recent results for popular commented articles.